-We give below a letter sent to us by Col R. W. James, brother of that gallant young man, Thomas C. James, who was one of the fifty so cruelly unurdered in Havana.
-Col. James was also the intimate friend of Mr. (4.
-A. Cook, (another of the murdered patriots,) of the victims of Cuban vengcance, was the having accompanied him through a long and son of a wealthy and highly respectable merperilous service in the reconnoisance of the chant of Charleston, S. C., and a brother of Isthmus of Tebuantepec :--- a beloved brother, and of my dear friend Gil respected families of South Carolina.
-He had man A. Cook, who was brutally nurdered in resided for some time in New Orleans, and was Havana, on the 16th jost, by the Spanish author a member of the Washington Artillery, of ities.
+We give below a letter sent to us by Col R. W. James, brother of that gallant young man, Thomas C. James, who was one of the fifty so cruelly murdered in Havana.
+Col. James was also the intimate friend of Mr. U. lathmus of Tchuantepec:- ities.
 I cannot refrain from performing an act of that city. duty, by stating what my intimacy with Mr. Cook enables me to say-that, in going to Cuba, he was neither deceived nor persuaded oppressed.
 His determination to accompany and promising lawyers of that city.